Aboriginal woman Holly Summers strongly believes that we as human beings belong to the land and it doesn’t belong to us.

 “My ancestors respected and looked after the animals and the environment and I think it’s powerful, and I aspire to continue that.”

-Holly credits TAFE Queensland for helping her to get a head start on her career and future studies at university.
+Holly credits her TAFE at School course at TAFE Queensland for helping her to get a head start on her career and future studies at university.

 “TAFE is an amazing way to gain knowledge and skills that will definitely give me a competitive edge when looking for employment in the industry,” Holly said.